-- (1) The candidate must be present in the examination room in good time before the examination starts.
-Candidates, who turn up after the examination has started, or who have been told to report to a different examination room, may be refused entry. - (2) The candidates must show valid ID unasked.
-Candidates who fail to produce an ID card may be turned away from the examination. - (3) The candidates may not bring or have access to any unapproved support material or aids into the examination room during the examination.
+(1) The candidate must be present in the examination room in good time before the examination starts.
+Candidates, who turn up after the examination has started, or who have been told to report to a different examination room, may be refused entry.

+(2) The candidates must show valid ID unasked.
+Candidates who fail to produce an ID card may be turned away from the examination.

+(3) The candidates may not bring or have access to any unapproved support material or aids into the examination room during the examination.
 Nor may the candidates borrow support materials from each other during the examination.
 Every candidate is personally responsible for familiarising themselves with what the legal support materials/aids are for the particular examination and the guidelines for use of these.
 Please see supplementary provisions at BI student web portal.
-Mobile phones, wrist watches or other timepieces, PCs, and other communication tools or electronic equipment are not allowed.
-PCs are only allowed if they have been listed as an examination support material in the course description, if some other use of a PC is stated in the examination question paper, or in cases where the candidate has been granted permission to use one as a result of an application for special examination arrangements, cf. section 5-8. - (4) PC or Mac may, in some cases, be mandatory examination tools.
-If so, BI Norwegian Business School is obliged to clearly inform the student of this. - (5) The front page of the examination paper describes the contents of the set.
-The candidate is responsible for checking that this information corresponds with the registration for examination.
+Mobile phones, wrist watches or other timepieces or other communication tools are not allowed.

+(5) Every candidate is responsible for familiarising themselves with information regarding examination.
+This also applies to information that is distributed together with the examination paper, on the front page of the examination paper, or in the examination system.
+The candidate is also responsible for checking that the distributed examination paper corresponds with the registration for examination.
 The candidate may only use the rough sheets, the fair-copy sheets and/or PC that have been handed out by the invigilators.
 For how to fill in the fair-copy sheets, please see the BI student web portal and the information provided in the examination room.
-Rough notepaper, if handed in, will not be accepted as an answer paper. - (6) Candidates who withdraw from the examination once the question paper has been published or handed out may not leave the premises before the electronic examination terms are confirmed or the attendance registry has been signed, and permission to leave has been obtained from the invigilators.
+Rough notepaper, if handed in, will not be accepted as an answer paper.

+(6) Candidates who withdraw from the examination once the question paper has been published or handed out may not leave the premises before the electronic examination terms are confirmed or the attendance registry has been signed, and permission to leave has been obtained from the invigilators.
 Further details are available on the BI student web portal.
-The candidate will in such instances be given the grade Fail (F), cf. section 5-11 (4). - (7) Should the candidate wish to leave the examination room temporarily, he/she must notify one of the invigilators.
-The candidate must remain seated until the invigilator has given the signal. - (8) During examinations, the candidate must obey the instructions given by the invigilator, both inside and outside the examination room.
-The candidate must not communicate with anybody other than the invigilators, or leave the immediate surroundings of the examination room. - (9) In special cases, a student may apply to sit an examination abroad.
+The candidate will in such instances be given the grade Fail (F), cf. section 5-11 (4).

+(7) Should the candidate wish to leave the examination room temporarily, he/she must notify one of the invigilators.
+The candidate must remain seated until the invigilator has given the signal.

+(8) During examinations, the candidate must obey the instructions given by the invigilator, both inside and outside the examination room.
+The candidate must not communicate with anybody other than the invigilators, or leave the immediate surroundings of the examination room.

+(9) In special cases, a student may apply to sit an examination abroad.
 Further details with guidelines and documentation requirements are available on the BI student web portal.